 (6) Each application shall contain certification by a responsible official as defined in rule 567—22.100(455B) of truth and accuracy.
 This certification shall state that, based on information and belief formed after reasonable inquiry, the statements and information provided are true and accurate.

 b.
 Variance extension.
-The request for extension of a variance shall be accompanied by an emission reduction program as specified in rule 567—21.3(455B).
+A person may make an application for a variance extension prior to expiration of an approved variance.

 21.2(2) Processing of applications.
 Each application for a variance and its supporting material shall be reviewed and an investigation of the facilities shall be made by the department, for evaluation of whether or not the emissions involved will produce the following effects.

 a.
-Endanger human health.
 Endanger or tend to endanger the health of persons residing in or otherwise occupying the area affected by said emissions.

 b.
-Create safety hazards.
 Create or tend to create safety hazards, such as (but not limited to) interference with traffic due to reduced visibility.

 c.
-Damage to livestock or plant life.
-Damage or tend to damage any livestock harbored on, or any plant life on, property that is affected by said emissions and under other ownership.
+Damage or tend to damage any property on land that is affected by said emissions and under other ownership.

 d.
-Damage property.
-Damage or tend to damage any property on land that is affected by said emissions and under other ownership.
+The reason or reasons for considering that compliance with the provisions specified in these rules will produce serious hardship without equal or greater benefits to the public, and the reasons why no other reasonable method can be used for such operations without resulting in a hazard to health or property.

 21.2(3) Trial burns for alternative fuels.
 An alternative fuel shall be defined as a fuel for which the emissions from combusting the fuel are not known and shall exclude natural gas, coal, liquid propane, and all petroleum distillates.